fdns/python-versioneer/README.md

 release should be as easy as recording a new tag in your version-control system, and maybe making new tarballs.

+## Modified version

+This version was modified to add the pep440-inc style, automatically incrementing the minor version

 ## Quick Install